VanBortleLab/dominatR/README.md

 ## Note

-`dominatR` does not compute any significance/p-values.
-It serves as a tool for effective data visualization where dominance patterns serve of interest.
+`dominatR` serves as a tool for effective data normalization and visualization and does not perform significance testing.
+However, feature-related statistics derived from other methods may be incorporated through customization of `plot_rope()`, `plot_triangle()`, and `plot_circle()`.